 Bathing on your rafting trip can be challenging for a few reasons.
 The biggest hurdle is the cold water of the Colorado River.
-The water temperature is about 55-65°F, which feels quite chilly even on the hottest days.
+The water temperature can range from 50-70°F depending on the time of year.
+Check the current river temperature here.
 Additionally, not every campsite will have a good wading area to bathe in.
 Some beaches are rocky by the river, some quickly drop off, and others may have a fast flowing current nearby.
 Luckily, we have a few tips to help you stay clean and feeling fresh on your river trip!

 Baby wipes or face wipes work great for a quick clean-up at night or in the morning.
 You can also use wipes to clean your feet and put lotion on before getting into your sleeping bag.
 It is almost impossible to rinse your feet and get back to your campsite without getting sandy again.